 Personally, I feel like Spotify’s “let me help you discover new music” is too much in mobile.
 I love this on Spotify’s desktop application, though, because I much prefer to use Spotify when I’m writing and just need some background music.
 I love their peaceful piano playlist.

-Apple Music’s sound quality is much better than Spotify’s sound quality.
+Apple Music’s sound quality is much better than Spotify’s.

 Apple has a much higher sound quality than Spotify.
-The highest quality streaming you can receive through Spotify is 320kbps MP3 files.
-Which is a bit upsetting for a premiere music streaming platform.
+The highest quality streaming you can receive through Spotify is 320kbps MP3 files, which is a bit upsetting for a premier music streaming platform.
 The average listener would never be able to tell the difference between that and their free tier of an abysmal 128kbps.

 The louder the better… so Apple.